Product Descriptions that Sell: The 2 Reasons People Buy

 • I really want a laptop bag so my laptop stops getting banged up. (pain – avoiding the upset of a broken laptop)

-• I really want some new lotion that doesn’t have all those irritating harsh chemicals.
+• I really want some new lotion that doesn’t have all those irritating, harsh chemicals.
 Something that will make my skin glow. (pain – avoiding skin irritation and dry skin AND pleasure – feeling confident in their skin)

 • I really want to buy a pottery set for Jane & John’s housewarming.
-I think they’ll love that. (pleasure – giving a great gift their friends will love)
+I think they’ll love that. (pleasure – giving a great gift that their friends will love)

 • I really want to buy a new pair of earrings to look hot at the wedding. (pleasure – looking and feeling good)